kikuchan/Gauche-terminal/README.md

 % sudo make install
 ```

-If you don't have curses or don't want to build tparm,
+If you don't have Ncurses or don't want to build tparm,
 run configure as this:
 ```shell
 % ./configure --disable-tparm